Content marketing and automation make the perfect pair

 Linking marketing automation and content

 Content marketing helps B2B firms generate a higher number of qualified leads.
-In 2014, some companies may start to tie content strategies to revenue outcomes, according to Forbes.
+Companies may start to tie content strategies to revenue outcomes, according to Forbes.
 Marketers may take a more strategic approach to content, which will mean chief marketing officers need to study their Internet marketing methods analytically.

 When companies utilize marketing automation, they have more access to customer data, which means marketers can create more relevant materials based on where prospects are in the buying cycle.
 A recent study from the Lenksold Group and Pedowitz Ground revealed firms that use marketing automation are able to create more effective content than those that don’t.
 In fact, 68 percent of respondents to the survey who used marketing automation said lead scoring based on content and activity was the primary source of revenue contribution, according to The Content Standard.